catchupTJC/catchuptjc.github.io/_posts/2020-07-14-(SG)Matthew 6 When You Pray.md

 *He brought me to the banqueting house,
 And his banner over me was love.*

-The beloved is imagining how the bridge groom talks to her.
+The beloved is imagining how the bride groom talks to her.
 The groom would say to the bride, “Oh my doves in the clefts of the rock, let me see your face, let me hear your voice.”
 It is not because of COVID-19 that he is veiled.
 Here it says, “Let me see your face.”
 After seeing the face, he says, “Turn away!
 I can't behold your loveliness!”
 This sounds like a romance story but the love between man and wife comes from God and God here wants to portray the love between the church and Christ here.
 Jesus says go into the secret place and shut the door.

 Imagine your prayer to be such a communion with God.
 David says, “I would like to behold the beauty of the Lord”, and here Christ tells the church, “Let me see your face, let Me hear your voice.”
 God delights to see our face, God delights to hear our voice.
 If we view prayer as this, isn’t this a beautiful thing?

-##3.
-In prayer, don’t say words you don’t mean.
+## 3. In prayer, don’t say words you don’t mean.
 Turn back to Matthew 6:7;

 *And when you pray, do not use vain repetitions as the heathen do.
 For they think that they will be heard for their many words.*

-When you pray, don’t use empty and reparative words.
+When you pray, don’t use empty and repetitive words.
 When you pray, you must know why you are praying.
 Jesus taught His disciples in v9;

 *In this manner, therefore, pray:
 Our Father in heaven,
 Hallowed be Your name.*

-The first thing after praising God is this, “Your kingdom done, your will.... in heaven”.
+The first thing after praising God is this, “Your kingdom done, your will be done as it is in heaven”.
 V13 also talks about the kingdom;
 *For Yours is the kingdom and the power and the glory forever*

 Jesus ends this chapter in v33 saying;
 *But seek first the kingdom of God and His righteousness, and all these things shall be added to you.*

 When we pray, what do we seek?
 What is at the TOP of our minds?
-What is your chief concern?
+What is our chief concern?
 Jesus puts first in the prayer, “Your kingdom come, your will on earth as it is in heaven.“ This is because the kingdom of God is our lifelong pursuit.
 We want to enter the kingdom; we want to ensure that our citizenship is secured because this place that we live is ruled by the god of this world, that is Satan, and we are suffering under his reign.
 Our chief concern is the kingdom!
 Not only for ourselves to remain in the kingdom but also to advance His kingdom; to bring people in.
 We pray for our physical needs, but look at how Jesus put it in this prayer.
 *“Give us this day our daily bread, and forgive us our debts, as we forgive our debtors”*

 This reminds us at the same time that while we have our physical needs, we also have our spiritual needs.
-When Jesus teaches us to pray, “give us this day our daily bread..” it means — we commit your needs to God, then STOP WORRYING!
+When Jesus teaches us to pray, “give us this day our daily bread..” it means — we commit our needs to God, then STOP WORRYING!
 Instead of worrying and asking ourselves, “What should I eat?
 What should i wear?
 What about my next meal?”, just say to God, “Give us this day our daily bread.”
 Read Matthew 6:25-26;

 *Therefore I say to you, do not worry about your life, what you will eat or what you will drink; nor about your body, what you will put on.
 Is not life more than food and the body more than clothing?
 Look at the birds of the air, for they neither sow nor reap nor gather into barns; yet your heavenly Father feeds them.
 Are you not of more value than they?*